joelcassel/easee-js-slim/README.md

        set EASEE_USERNAME=youremal@domain.com
        set EASEE_PASSWORD=Password123
    ```
+1. As a one-time thing, run `node node_modules/easee-js-slim/src/examples/printEaseeDetails.js`
-1. Clone the repo and run `npm run printEaseeDetails`...
-This will log in and print the nested details.
+   ...
+This will log in and print the complicated nested details.
 It will print a lot of details and summarize with your IDs example:

    ```
         ..